atma2021/FbProductSync/README.md

 ## ✨ Features

 - 🔄 **Automatic Daily Sync** - Posts all new products created each day at 17:00
-- 📸 **Image Support** - Automatically posts product images to Facebook
+- 📸 **Image Support** - Configurable product images for Facebook posts
 - 🎯 **Smart Filtering** - Only posts enabled, visible products
 - 🚫 **No Duplicates** - Tracks posted products to avoid duplicate posts
 - 📊 **Status Tracking** - Monitors success/failure of each post with detailed logging
 - 🔐 **Secure Configuration** - Encrypted storage of Facebook access tokens
 - 📝 **Detailed Logging** - Complete audit trail in Magento system logs
+- 🎨 **Custom Attributes** - Select which product attributes to display in posts
+- 🏷️ **Smart Formatting** - Automatic formatting for prices, dates, and boolean values
+- 🎯 **Visual Icons** - Appropriate icons for different attribute types

 ---